 Supervisor: Sofie Marie Koksbang

 Prerequisites: FT501 (Matematisk analyse).
-FY512 (Modellering af fysiske systemer) and FY535 (Astrofysik og Grundlæggende Kosmologi) will also be useful.
+FY512 (Modellering af fysiske systemer).
 (Supervision can be in either English or Danish.)

 Project type: The project is theoretical and will require both analytical and numerical work, with the major emphasis on whichever of these the student prefers.
 (The numerical work can be minimized to generating simple figures in e.g. matlab.)